 3.2.1 Further Diesel Emission Reductions

-NASSSCO retrofitted two of its diesel whirley portal cranes, Cranes 10 and 11, with EPA certified Tier 4F engines, the cleanest engines available, in 2023.
-The repowering provided an additional 75% reduction in DPM emissions from these sources and met T-BARCT for these units.
+NASSSCO repowered two whirley portal cranes, Cranes 10 and 11, with EPA certified Tier 4F engines, the cleanest engines available, in 2023.
+The repowering provided an additional 75% reduction in DPM emissions from these sources.